 Set up in October 2016, the NCSC is a key source of information about cybercrime.
 Emma W. is Head of Advice and Guidance at the NCSC.
 Her team ensures website content is clear, consistent and user-centred.
 She believes accessible advice is key to reducing the impact of cyber threats.

 As well as providing advice, the NCSC actively combats cyber crime.
 It responded to over 700 cyber incidents in 2020, up from 658 in 2019.
-It also helped almost 1,200 organisations handle cyber attacks in 2020.
+It also helped almost 1,200 organizations handle cyber attacks in 2020.

-Better reporting services
+Better reporting public services

 Another success was the launch of the Suspicious Email Reporting Service (SERS) in April 2020.
 The service enables the public to forward suspicious emails to a government address.
 Malicious email addresses and URLs can then be taken down.